eye-division/duncanross/_gallery/gallery2.md

 ---
 title: New Work
-description_markdown: >-
+description_markdown: |-
-  Selected work available now.&nbsp;
+  Selected work available now.

   Open thumbnails for expanded view and details.

-  &nbsp;If you would like further information please see the [Contact](/contact) page.
+   If you would like further information please see the [Contact](/contact) page.

-  &nbsp;
 _gallery_date: 2016-05-01 00:00:00
 permalink: /gallery/new-work/
 main_image_path: /uploads/img-6263-1.jpg